Channing Tatum: Personal life

 In 2006, Tatum met actress Jenna Dewan on the set of their film Step Up, and they married on July 11, 2009, in Malibu, California.
 They have one daughter, born in 2013.
 On April 2, 2018, the couple announced they were separating.
 Six months later, Dewan filed for divorce from Tatum.
 The divorce was finalized in November 2019.
 In a 2023 interview with Vanity Fair, Tatum questioned whether he would ever remarry, though said his divorce prompted self-improvement, including a strong relationship with his daughter.

 Tatum dated English singer Jessie J from 2018 to 2020.
 In 2021, Tatum started dating Zoë Kravitz and, by 2023, the couple were engaged.
 The engagement was called off in October 2024.
 In April 2025, it was confirmed that Tatum is in a relationship with model Inka Williams.

+In February 2026, Tatum suffered a severe shoulder injury that resulted in surgery and him having to drop-out of a film titled Kockroach.

+Tatum is a fan of anime, and has said that he and his daughter, Everly, enjoy watching Demon Slayer and Black Clover.